New Zealand Scout Jamboree: 22nd New Zealand Scout Jamboree

 This Jamboree, unlike earlier ones, has 1 central command centre (known as the hub), with 4 villages surrounding.
 Villages used to be known as subcamps.
 Within these villages, there will be a "Village Green" - A central area to meet with other scouts, trade badges and more.
 The Jamboree hub is located at the central pavilion.
 At the hub, you can pay for gas, retrieve birthday cakes, purchase ice, or locate lost items.
-There is also a charging space and merchandise shop present.
+There is also a charging space and a merchandise shop present.

 Villages were named after lakes which connect with Mystery Creek.
 These are Maraetai, Arapuni, Waipapa and Ohakuri.

 This Jamboree also changed the patrol system to the "Teams system".
 Each team consists of a Team Leader, Assistant Team Leader, and team members.
 There are 6 teams in a troop, similar to previous Jamborees, with 6 patrols to a troop.
 Each night at Jamboree, each troop has a Team Leader's Council, where each Team Leader decides what they want their Team to do the next day.
 The Duty Team Leader attends the Jamboree Team Council, with all other Duty Team Leaders that day.
 This has been promoted due to the new Scouts NZ policy, "Youth leading, Adults Supporting".